enesgunumdogdu/Image-Classifier-with-Python/README.md

 Thats it.

-If you have any further questions please don't hesitate to contact me via my mail adress: enesgunumdogdu0@gmail.com
+If you have any further questions please don't hesitate to contact me via my email adress: enesgunumdogdu0@gmail.com

 I hope you enjoy.